FrankNgo/Recipe-Book/README.md

 ## Specifications

 - User is able to add a recipe with ingredients and instructions
-  - Example Input: Name - Pasta
-            - Ingredients - Pasta, Water, Salt
-            - instructions - Put pasta in pot
+  - Example Input: Name - Pasta.
+Ingredients - Pasta, Water, Salt.
+Instructions - Put pasta in pot
   - Example Output: Recipe is added to list
+- User is able to add tags to recipes with different categories
+  - Example Input: Tag - Pasta Dishes
+  - Example Output: Tag is added to list